OpenMentor/OpenMentor/README.md

 $ bundle exec rake initialize:all
 ```

-Once your development database is setup, you should be able to start your rails server and signup!
+3. Start Mailcatcher:

+Mailcatcher runs as a daemon process, but it needs to be started:

+`$ mailcatcher`

+If you installed the Mailcatcher gem correctly, the `mailcatcher` binary should already
+be installed and included in your Ruby path by default.
+Depending on the Ruby version manager
+you use problems can arise.
+If you are stuck, please feel free to open an issue and someone will
+help you debug the problem.

+3. Start the app:

 ```bash
 $ bundle exec rails s
 ```

+4. Verify your Rails server is running:

+Visit 'localhost:3000' in your browser of choice.
+Assuming everything is setup correctly so far, you should
+see the sign in form.

+If you are experiencing an issue that you cannot debug, please open an issue and include the error message
+and stack trace.

+5. Verify Mailcatcher is running:

 You'll have to make sure you have Mailcatcher running (it runs as a daemon in the background) before
-signing up.
+signing up (`$ mailcatcher`).
 Assuming Mailcatcher is running, when you signup a confirmation email will be captured by
 Mailcatcher and viewable by visiting [http://localhost:1080/](http://localhost:1080/) in your browser.

 There you should see the confirmation email with the confirm link.
 Following that link should allow you